Mount Evelyn

 Mount Evelyn's population is slightly younger than the national pattern

-The median age in Mount Evelyn is close to Greater Melbourne's average at 37 years and is equivalent to Australia's median of 38 years.
-Compared to Greater Melbourne, Mount Evelyn has a higher percentage of residents aged 5-14 years (13.9%) but fewer residents aged 25-34 years (11.2%).
-Between the 2016 and 2021 censuses, the population aged 75 to 84 grew from 4.6% to 6.0%.
-Conversely, the percentage of residents aged 25 to 34 decreased from 13.3% to 11.2%.
+The median age in Mount Evelyn is 38 years, closely matching Greater Melbourne's average of 37 years and Australia's median of 38 years.
+Compared to Greater Melbourne, Mount Evelyn has a higher proportion of residents aged 5-14 (13.9%) but fewer residents aged 25-34 (11.2%).
+Between the 2021 Census and the present, the population aged 75-84 has increased from 4.6% to 6.0%.
+Conversely, the proportion of those aged 25-34 has decreased from 13.3% to 11.2%.
 By 2041, Mount Evelyn's age composition is projected to change significantly.
-The 75 to 84 age group is expected to grow by 36%, reaching 819 people from 600.
+The 75-84 age group is expected to grow by 36%, reaching 819 people from the current 600.
 Those aged 65 and above are projected to comprise 82% of the population growth.
-Meanwhile, population declines are projected for residents aged 15-24 and 35-44 years.
+Conversely, population declines are projected for those aged 15-24 and 35-44.

 Frequently Asked Questions - Age